 Hannah commissioned and produced the first software art AI installation for a UK National collection at Science Museum, London to great acclaim.
 The neural network piece was created by Tessa Elliott and Jonathan Jones-Morris for the Digitopolis gallery.

-Innovate AI research
+Award-winning innovative AI research

 Bought award-winning artists Blast Theory into cross-sector Responsible AI (RAI) project.
+Resultant commission ‘Constant Washing Machine’ won the UK AI Research Symposium (UKAIRS) ‘Impact Award’ 2025.

 Museum and Arts Education Professional